tidbcloud/terraform-provider-tidbcloud/README.md

 }
 ```

-The `MODIFYING` status shows the cluster is changed.Wait for the status to changed to `AVAILABLE`.
+The `MODIFYING` status shows the cluster is changing now.
+Wait for a moment, the status will be changed to `AVAILABLE`.

-2. Scale the TiDB cluster
+**Scale the TiDB cluster**

 After the status is `AVAILABLE`, let us try to scale the TiDB cluster.

 Add one node for TiDB and TiFlash, TiKV needs to add at least 3 nodes for its step is 3.

 ```
     components = {